yianzhou/yianzhou.github.io/_posts/apple/2020-10-23-processes-and-threads.md

 并发读，互斥写！见 [DemoGCD](https://github.com/yianzhou/ios-demos/)。

 `dispatch_barrier_async` The queue you specify should be a concurrent queue that you create yourself using the `dispatch_queue_create` function.
 If the queue you pass to this function is a serial queue or one of the global concurrent queues, this function behaves like the `dispatch_async` function. 栅栏函数要配合自己创建的并发队列使用！！

+# DispatchGroup

+You attach multiple work items to a group and schedule them for asynchronous execution **on the same queue or different queues**.
+When all work items finish executing, the group executes its completion handler.
+You can also wait synchronously for all tasks in the group to finish executing.

 # Synchronization